50 Iconic Brands That No Longer Exist (2025)

 1) Toys R Us (1948–2018)

-Known for: the giant toy superstore experience.
+Iconic for: The toy superstore experience.

 Toys "R" Us